 Whilst there are different approaches that employers may take, the most appropriate stance to take is likely to be one of encouragement to have the vaccine, rather than requirement.

 Can I require my employees to have the vaccine?

-Forcing employees to have the vaccine may well trigger human rights implications, as well as criminal charges of assault.
+Forcing employees to have the vaccine may well trigger human rights implications for the employer, as well as criminal charges of assault.
 Medical intervention requires an employee’s consent.